Mining and Construction Accident Lawyers

 2. A bystander hit by a moving object

-The Queensland workers’ compensation system is a no-fault scheme.
-There is no requirement to prove who was to blame when you have a mining or construction injury or illness.
+The Queensland workers’ compensation system is a no-fault scheme, which means there is no requirement to prove who was to blame if you suffer a mining or construction injury or illness.
 Common accident types for mining workers and construction employees include:

 • Insufficient protection when working at a height